top of page

 What happens in the event of a true medical emergency, i.e. respiratory distress, seizures, active bleeding, poisoning, or trauma?

-Call ahead, speak to a customer service representative.
-Upon arrival, bring you pet to the front door immediately where a staff member will admit them.
+Call ahead and speak to a customer service representative.
+Upon arrival, bring your pet to the front door immediately where a staff member will admit them.
 Complete the online check-in and registration process in your vehicle.

 bottom of page